 Ida Manly, Asana & Alignment

-Ida has been practicing yoga since 1996 and has practiced many different styles over the years but is most recently influenced by her studies at the Kripalu Center for Yoga and Health in Massechusetts and Anusara Yoga.
-Since February 2008 she has been travelling to study with Anusara’s founder, John Friend, and his senior teachers, including Christina Sell and Darren Rhodes.
-Ida completed her 250-hr teacher training at Moksana and her 500-hr teacher training at Kripalu.
-Ida is owner and managing director of the Centre.
+Ida has been practicing yoga since 1996 and has practiced many different styles over the years but is most influenced by her studies at the Kripalu Center for Yoga and Health in Massechusetts, her studies with Bihar School of Yoga Instructor Swami Maheshananda, UK-based instructor Sama Fabian and former Anusara Yoga instructors Christina Sell and Darren Rhodes.
+Ida completed her 250-hr teacher training at Moksana, her 500-hr teacher training at Kripalu, as well as completing all 6 of the Anusara trainings and most recently the official yogahour® training with Darren Rhodes.
+Ida is an E-RYT500 registered yoga teacher and owner and managing director of the Centre.

 Misha Butot, Ethics and Psychology